Phoenix STS Logo

 Hazard Identification

-Systematic hazard identification uses a structured methodology to examine every area, activity, and process within the facility.
-This includes reviewing incident records, conducting workplace inspections, consulting with staff, and applying the hierarchy of controls to ensure that hazards are eliminated or reduced so far as is reasonably practicable.
+We examine every area, activity and process in the facility using a structured method.
+We review incident records, inspect the workplace and talk to staff.
+We then apply the hierarchy of controls so hazards are removed or reduced so far as is reasonably practicable.

 Insurance Compliance